James McRae (United States Army officer): Early life

 James Henry McRae was born December 24, 1863, to Daniel F. McRae and Marion McRae in Lumber City, Georgia.
 He graduated from the United States Military Academy number forty-eight of seventy-seven in the class of 1886.
-Several of his fellow classmates included men who would, like McRae himself, eventually rise to general officer rank, such as John J. Pershing, Charles T. Menoher, Walter Henry Gordon, Edward Mann Lewis, Mason Patrick, Julius Penn, Avery D. Andrews, John E. McMahon, Ernest Hinds, William H. Hay, George B. Duncan, Lucien Grant Berry and Jesse McI.
+Several of his classmates included men who would, like McRae himself, eventually rise to general officer rank, such as John J. Pershing, Charles T. Menoher, Walter Henry Gordon, Edward Mann Lewis, Mason Patrick, Julius Penn, Avery D. Andrews, John E. McMahon, Ernest Hinds, William H. Hay, George B. Duncan, Lucien Grant Berry and Jesse McI.
 Carter.

 Military career

-McRae was commissioned in the 3rd U.S. Infantry Regiment (The Old Guard) and performed frontier duty from 1886-1888.
+McRae was commissioned in the 3rd U.S. Infantry Regiment (The Old Guard) and performed frontier duty from 1886 to 1888.
 During the Spanish–American War, he was in the Battle of El Caney in Cuba, and he also served in the Sanitary Corps, for which he received his first Silver Star Commendation.
 He received his second Silver Star during the Philippine Insurrection and was recommended for a brevet promotion.
 From 1905 to 1908, he served on the General Staff, and in 1911, he graduated from the United States Army War College.
 McRae served in the Adjutant General's Department from 1913 to 1917, and on August 5, 1917, he was promoted to brigadier general and commanded the 158th Depot Brigade at Camp Sherman, Ohio.
 In addition, he commanded the 9th Brigade of the 5th Division.
 He was promoted to major general on April 12, 1918, and commanded the 78th Division (AEF) throughout its period of active service on the Western Front until June 1919, when it was inactivated after returning to the United States.
 For this, he earned the Army Distinguished Service Medal, the citation for which reads:

 During 1921 and 1922, he was assistant chief, G-1 (personnel).
 From 1922 to 1924, he commanded the 5th Corps Area and, in 1924, he briefly commanded the Philippine Division, and from 1924 to 1926 he served in the Philippine Department.
 He commanded the 9th Corps Area from May 1926 to January 1927 before commanding the 2nd Corps Area from January to December 1927.
 He retired on December 24, 1927, having reached the mandatory retirement age of 64.